Humblemonk/DiceMaiden/README.md

 * Some new (and maybe old) bugs might crop up with this shift to slash command.
 We are working on ironing these out
 * Bot permissions may have broken for your server.
 Please update the permission for the bot or re add the bot to your server

+**PLEASE DISABLE "Use the legacy chat input" UNDER USER SETTINGS > ACCESSIBILITY TO REDUCE POTENTIAL COMPATIBILITY ISSUES WITH THIS BOT!**

 # **USERS WILL NEED THE ROLE "USE APPLICATION COMMANDS" TO USE SLASH COMMANDS**

 # Quick Install